geopython/stetl/README.md

 ## Concepts

-Stetl basically glues together existing parsing and transformation tools like [GDAL/OGR](http://gdal.org), Jinja2 and XSLT.
-By using native tools like libxml and libxslt (via Python lxml) Stetl is speed-optimized.
+Stetl basically glues together existing parsing and transformation tools like [GDAL/OGR](http://gdal.org), Jinja2 and XSLT with custom Python code.
+By using native libraries like `libxml2` and `libxslt` (via Python `lxml`) Stetl is speed-optimized.

 A configuration file, in Python config `.ini` format, specifies a chained sequence of transformation
-steps: typically an `Input` connected to one or more `Filters`, and finally an `Output`.
+steps: typically an `Input` connected to one or more `Filters`, and finally to an `Output`.
-At runtime, this sequence is realized by a series of Python modules/objects.
-These are symbolically specified and parameterized in the config file.
+At runtime, this sequence is instantiated and run as a linked series of Python objects.
+These objects are symbolically specified (by their module/class name) and parameterized in the config file.
 Via the `stetl -c <config file>`  command, the transformation is executed.

-Stetl has been proven to handle 10's of millions of objects without any memory issues.
+Stetl has been proven to handle 10's of millions of GML objects without any memory issues.
 This is achieved through a technique called "streaming and splitting".
 For example: using the `OgrPostgisInput` module an GML stream can be generated from the database.
 A component called the `GmlSplitter` can split this stream into manageable chunks (like 20000 features)